 But it doesn’t stop there.

-Other materials have been known to be included in shilajit powders.
-While not as harmful as the more toxic inclusions they should not be passed off as pure shilajit.
+Other materials have been known to be included in ishilajit powders.
+While not as harmful as the more toxic inclusions they should not be passed off as pure ishilajit.

 There can be harmless things such as wheat germ, or ground down vitamin powders.